LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 In order to become a root node, you will need to make an onchain proposal to [add yourself to the root node panel](how-to-become-a-root-node.md).
 You need Q tokens for this.
 We are working on a public listing of the Q token at the moment.

+In the meantime, you can get the Q tokens needed for creating the proposal from the [Mainnet Faucet](https://faucet.q.org).
+You can find more information on the faucet and on how to use it in the [Faucet documentation](how-to-claim-q-tokens.md).

 ## Put Stake in Roots Contract

 As was mentioned previously, you should put stake to rootnodes contract in order to become a rootnode.